Skip to main content

 i.
 Only the head of a university department (director, dean, vice president) can authorize staff persons to have access to the eCalendar and make event reservations on behalf of the department.

-3. Non-University Clients should use the eCalendar to submit event requests online.
+3. Non-University Clients should use the eCalendar to submit event inquiries online.

 a.
 Non-University users must use the guest user login feature to access the eCalendar.